ScottW514/terraform-provider-datapower/docs/data-sources/https_source_protocol_handler.md

 - `persistent_connections` (Boolean) Specify whether to negotiate persistent connections with clients.
 The HTTP/2 protocol controls persistent connections and reuse.
 Therefore, this setting is ignored for the HTTP/2 protocol.
 - `ssl_server` (String) Specify the TLS server profile to secure connections from clients. <b>Note:</b> The TLS server profile that secures the HTTP/2 connection must use the TLS 1.2 or later protocol with a cipher that is secure according to RFC 7540.
 - `ssl_server_config_type` (String) TLS server type
-- `sslsni_server` (String) Specify the TLS SNI server profile to secure connections from clients. <b>Note:</b> The TLS SNI server profile that secures the HTTP/2 connection must use the TLS 1.2 or later protocol with a cipher that is secure according to RFC 7540.
+- `ssl_sni_server` (String) Specify the TLS SNI server profile to secure connections from clients. <b>Note:</b> The TLS SNI server profile that secures the HTTP/2 connection must use the TLS 1.2 or later protocol with a cipher that is secure according to RFC 7540.
 - `user_summary` (String) Comments
 - `web_socket_idle_timeout` (Number) Specify the maximum idle time in seconds for client connections.
 This timer monitors the idle time in the data transfer process.
 When the specified idle time is exceeded, the connection is torn down.
 Enter a value in the range 0 - 86400.
 The default value is 0, which indicates that the timer is disabled.